 English Programs

-Winona State’s English Department offers a variety of undergraduate programs plus a graduate certificate in Professional Writing.
+Winona State’s English Department offers a variety of undergraduate programs.

-Become a communications specialist as a technical, web, or social media writer with the Applied and Professional Writing major.
+Become a communications specialist as a technical, web, or social media writer with the Applied & Professional Writing concentration.

 Learn about how language works and its social and cultural importance.

-Use your degree to teach English in non-K-12 settings in the U.S. and abroad as an Applied Linguistics major.
+Use your degree to teach English in non-K-12 settings in the U.S. and abroad as an Applied Linguistics concentration.

 Explore your passion for watching, analyzing, and making films on your own and in collaboration with others.